SC CTSI training helps pediatric surgeon-scientist build career as primary investigator

 To help answer those questions, Lorraine Kelley-Quon, MD, MSHS, FACS, FAAP, is leading a study of adolescents and young adults 12 to 20 years of age who have undergone tonsil removal, gallbladder removal or arthroscopic knee surgery.

 The CARES for Kids study (Comparing Analgesic Regimen Effectiveness and Safety After Surgery for Kids) will be the first prospective, randomized, controlled trial comparing opioid and non-opioid pain medication following common surgical procedures in adolescents and young adults.
-The Patient-Centered Outcomes Research Institute (PCORI) at the University of Michigan has approved nearly $7 million to support this study.
+Dr. Kelley-Quon is Co-PI for this clinical trial along with Dr. Mark Bicket at the University of Michigan.
+This clinical trial is funded by a $7 million contract with the Patient-Centered Outcomes Research Institute (PCORI).

 “This the first trial of its kind to enroll such a large cohort from four different centers,” said Kelley-Quon, who operates on children of all ages ranging from premature infants to teenagers.